argonautproject/data-query/pages/_includes/argo-allergyintolerance-intro.md

 **Each AllergyIntolerance must have:**

 1.  a status of the allergy
-2.  a code which tells you what the patient is allergic to
+2.  a code which indicates the substance responsible for an adverse reaction
 3.  a patient

 **Profile specific implementation guidance:**